danfarrow/fighting-fantasy-fighter/README.md

 ### [Try it online here!](https://repl.it/@danfarrow/fighting-fantasy-fighter)

-While reading [Fighting Fantasy](https://www.fightingfantasy.com/) books with my son I became slightly obsessed with making a cli app to keep track of our playthroughs.
+I introduced my son to [Fighting Fantasy](https://www.fightingfantasy.com/) gamebooks and then became slightly obsessed with making a node cli app, using oop & native javascript modules, to keep track of our playthroughs.

-I also wanted to build a node CLI app with OOP & native JavaScript modules.
-This has been the perfect project to explore those concepts.

 ## Features